-Florence lived such a life, rooted further from Victor Valley, where she died in San Bernardino, California, in November 2022 than the flying time of ten hours from there to Trinidad and Tobago would suggest.
-Her roots reached further and deeper than geography can measure.
+Florence lived such a life.
+She died California in November 2022, her roots deeper sunk, and more distant from Victor Valley, San Bernardino than the flying time of ten hours from there to Trinidad and Tobago would suggest.

-“I have no house or land, and no bank account to leave you.
-People can take that away.
+“I have no house or land to leave you.
+Even if I did, others can take that away.
 But I will do my best to give you an education.
 No one can take that from you.”

-Such a confession resonated in her father’s religion.
-His words mirrored Seventh-day Adventism where, one boy said of the fifties, “finally the idea came in that while houses and lands would be left behind when the Lord comes, brains would be taken along.”
+As one boy remembered, “finally the idea came in that (while houses and lands would be left behind) when the Lord comes, brains would be taken along.”1

-For Florence, time extended what geography could not measure.
-She was a child of the 1950s, in Trinidad and Tobago.
-However, the boy who said, “brains would be taken along” was born in the 1850s in the American mid-west, home of Adventism, .
+Time extended a difference geography could not measure.
+Florence was a child of the mid-twentieth century, in the Caribbean.
+The boy who recalled, “brains would be taken along” lived in the American Midwest, at the headquarters of Adventism in the middle of the nineteenth-century.

 Every expression of condolences regarding a life centred on teaching is welcome.
 And appreciated.
 Let us not do ourselves a disservice by limiting our expression to regrets, however.
 For time and geography make Florence, the teacher, far too significant a life to be forgotten.